Soundproof Blankets and Noise Blocking Curtains

 What are Noise Control Blankets Made Out Of?

 The core of the noise reduction curtain is fiberglass batting insulation.
 Typically 2″ thick worth of this sound absorbing material.
 As the sound wave enters the curtain, the fiberglass batting will absorb up to 75% of the echoes that will want to bounce back off the curtain.
 In addition, the noise “deadening” impact of blocking the sound wave from penetrating through the blanket is derived from the thin dense membrane lined in the blanket called mass loaded vinyl This membrane is also known as dB-Bloc.
-This membrane weighs 1# per square foot, and is the primary reason the sound control blanket is able to isolate the noise.
+The membrane comes in two densities, 1# & 2# per square foot, and is the primary reason the sound control blanket is able to isolate the noise.

 What to look for when selecting a Noise Control Blanket?